lilianaramosvz/portalVoluntariosBAG/README_emulator.md

 - For real devices, replace `localhost` with your machine IP in `firebaseConfig` or set an env var to point the emulator host.

 3) Test the flow
-- Create a test user via the Auth emulator (use the Emulator UI or sign up through the app).
+-- Create a test user via your production Auth or sign up through the app (we do not run an Auth emulator by default).
-- From the app sign in as the test user and open the QR screen.
+-- From the app sign in as the test user and open the QR screen.
 The app will call the callable function and the Functions emulator will handle it.
 - Watch the terminal running emulators for function logs and invocation details.
 - Use Emulator UI at http://localhost:4000 to inspect Firestore and Auth state.